-Google is one of the world’s biggest companies for some reason.
-It is remarkably innovative and Think with Google is nothing but a proof of their idea of marketing and the future.
+Google is one of the world’s biggest companies.
+It is remarkably innovative and “Think with Google” is nothing but proof of their idea of marketing and the future.
 This data visualization section of Google produces information for marketers in the travel industry.
 They produce detailed yet simple visuals for customers’ travel preferences but the way they spread it on social media is incredible in its own way.
-They have a team of dedicated twitter users who push out graphs and maps so that marketers around the world can benefit.
+They have a team of dedicated Twitter users who push out graphs and maps so that marketers around the world can benefit.

 What makes their visualizations great?
 They highlight information in the best way one can grasp it visually.
-For instance, when talking about most searched for travel routes they use a map instead of simple destination names along with numbers.
+For instance, when talking about the most searched for travel routes they use a map instead of simple destination names along with numbers.
 Another reason why their stuff stands out is because they give some background perspective too.
 When presenting data trends today regarding search queries from travelers they would also present the stats from the previous year.
 What this does is help understand the trajectory in people’s attitude and preferences.

 Marketers all around the world know this name pretty well and they have earned this reputation through their immaculate infographics regarding popular marketing trends.
 The secret to their success in this particular area is their creativity to make big data readable and interesting.
 This is not an easy task and requires a lot of hard work both in terms of thinking and doing.
-They not only create infographics that capture interest but boil it down to suggestions that are understandable and achievable.
+They not only create infographics that capture interest but condense it to suggestions that are understandable and achievable.

 This is a pretty interesting data visualization example as it goes to show how useful it can be to learn from people’s search queries online.
-Castlight produces infographic regarding people’s health-related searches and distinguishes them based on sex, age or area.
+Castlight produces infographics regarding people’s health-related searches and distinguishes them based on sex, age or area.
 The purpose behind these is to help employers understand what health concerns their employees have and through that information, help saves money on insurance.

 The way the information is presented is optimized to engage the viewer and allow them to quickly find the information relevant to them.
 They provide a slider for age where you can drag it to see the search topics for a particular age group.
 The best thing in their visuals is an icon ‘i’ which basically gives a definition of the term.
 This is because not everyone knows all medical terms so you do not have to run your own search to know the meaning, the information is right there in the picture.
 This emphasizes the need to make the visual representation wholesome i.e. the reader should not have to search for meanings to terms.
 Everything should be clear and present there on the graphic you just produced.

 LinkedIn has a clear competitor advantage when it comes to data visualization for businesses as there is no one really like them that caters specifically to corporations.
 It essentially uses data that is most relevant to businesses and does that at the right time.
-They are smart too in this division and use the visuals to brand their own products so to speak.
-Their detailed SlideShare infographic is a smart show off data visualization and branding combined.
+They are smart in this division and use the visuals to brand their own products so to speak.
+Their detailed SlideShare infographic show off data visualization and branding combined.
 SlideShare is LinkedIn’s own property and is very popular for slides.

 Besides their smart content behind, the visuals themselves are pretty cool too.
 Their graphics can be used as a model to show the aesthetics and formatting of such data.
 They highlight the important number through big fonts and highlight significance through the hierarchy of different data.

 The charts and graphs at OK Cupid are anything but boring.
 This infographic site takes data about people’s relationships and sex lives and turns them into something meaningful and often times very surprising.
 They revealed that a higher amount of time spent on Twitter results in short-lived relationships.
-To what extent this is actually the case, we do not know but what we do know is that visualizations like these capture a lot of interest and prove very functional for increasing engagement.
+To what extent this is actually the case, we do not know but what we do know is that visualizations like these capture a lot of interest and prove very functional to increase engagement.

-- Make it interesting without being complex
+- Make it interesting without being complex.

-- Use it as a way to brand your own business
+- Use it as a way to brand your own business.